 This is accomplished by detecting the changes in gray scale intensity around the circumferential edges of the hole from which it produces a gradient map.
 When one of the images captured by the camera is in focus, the directional change in the intensity gradient at will be higher for that image.
 Therefore, by finding the image with the highest intensity gradient out of the 60 images, the software can determine which of the images is in focus.
 Having done so, an edge detection algorithm is then employed to determine the specific size of the hole in that image.

 Once the size of the entry hole has been determined, the walking beam system transfers the part to a final vision inspection station.
-Here, the part is illuminated by a third Vision and Control RK613-R ring light, and an identical vision system with yet another Basler camera mounted on a slide underneath the walking beam captures a further 60 images of the bottom of the part.
+Here, the part is illuminated by a third ring light, and an identical vision system with yet another camera mounted on a slide underneath the walking beam captures a further 60 images of the bottom of the part.
 For some parts the surface at the exit point is so rough that front illumination is not possible.
-In this case a Vision & Control RAL10-7-R spotlight is used above the part to create a silhouette of the hole.
+In this case an LED spotlight is used above the part to create a silhouette of the hole.
 Sixty images are again transferred to the PC over a GigE interface where the size of the hole in the bottom of the part is determined in a similar fashion by the HALCON software.

 Having inspected the part, the walking beam moves it to the end of the walking beam over a pass or reject chute.
 At this point, all the various pass or fail results acquired from the hole position, entry hole and exit hole cameras at the vision stations have been aggregated by the PLC, which then instructs the walking beam to release the grippers it uses to hold the part, dropping the part into one of the two chutes.